logo-footer

 The NSTF-South32 Awards are for outstanding contributions of teams, organisations and individuals to science, engineering, technology (SET) and innovation in South Africa.

-The announcement of the NSTF-South32 Awards winners will take place at the Awards Gala Dinners on 13 July 2023.
-Save the date and watch your mailbox for the latest news.
+The announcement of the NSTF-South32 Awards winners took place at the Awards Gala Dinners on 31 July 2025

-The patron of the Awards, the Minister of Higher Education, Science and Innovation, Dr Blade Nzimande is invited to preside over the presentation of the awards.
-A hybrid live-broadcast from two cities (Johannesburg and Cape Town) is planned for the Awards Gala Event taking place on 13 July 2023.
-All finalists together with the sponsors will be in attendance.
-The rest of the community will watch the live-streamed event via the NSTF YouTube platform.
-Watch your mailbox for news.
+The patron of the Awards, the Minister of Science, Technology and Innovation, Dr Blade Nzimande was invited to preside over the presentation of the awards.
+A hybrid live-broadcast from two cities (Johannesburg and Cape Town) was planned for the Awards Gala Event took place on 31 July 2025.
+All finalists together with the sponsors were in attendance.
+The rest of the community watched the live-streamed event via the NSTF YouTube platform.

 Prize sponsor: South African Young Academy of Science (SAYAS)